Elseter/javaDexcom/README.md

 }
 ```
 ## Beta
 This is still a very early build.
-In particular, error handling is almost entirely missing
+In particular, error handling is almost entirely missing.
 Please be very careful in using this service.
 It is NOT a replacement for your Dexcom app.